 Pursuant to the Police Act a complainant is provided with a copy of the Final Investigation Report, with third party information and sensitive portions redacted.
 While Pivot maintains that a full copy of the report should be made available to the public for the purposes of police accountability and transparency, Ms. Davidsen has agreed to provide media with the redacted version to assist in their coverage of the public hearing into Cst.
 Robinson's misconduct in the event that adjudicator Wally Oppal does not make the full report public.

-The redacted version of the Final Investigation Report will be available here after the determination of the matter on October 17, 2014.
+The redacted version of the Final Investigation Report will be available here after the determination of the matter.

 Pivot Legal Society is leading a challenge of the City of Vancouver’s bylaws prohibiting street vending.